SergievP/rsschool-cv/cv.md

 ## Contact information
 __E-mail:__ efremov.vlad.ser@gmail.com

 __Telegram:__ @Vl_ESe

 ## About Me
 I have a pedagogical education.
 I didn't like working at school.
 I realized that I want to have a profession that is in demand all over the world.
 I see freedom in Frontend development, which is so rare in my country.
-I liked the teaching approach at rs-school.
+Now I work in a library and learn programming all my free time.

 ## Skills
 * HTML5, CSS3 (Sass)